-Here are some qualities of the feminine without definitions to allow those qualities to be as open as they can be to receive and reflect on in whatever way you experience them at this time (as always, accept whatever feels true for you):
+Here are some qualities of the feminine without definitions to allow those qualities to be as open as they can be to receive and reflect on in whatever way you experience them at this time (as always, only accept whatever feels true for you):

 Perhaps you can think – and feel – many others, including some beyond words.

 Through all manifestations of women, the Presence of Womanhood emanates as an energy to be experienced beyond any kinds of definitions and conscious understandings.

 Lastly, below are some words from Amma (the “Hugging Mother” saint, as pictured above) shared over 15 years ago at a United Nations women’s conference:

 “Women are the power and the very foundation of our existence in the world.
 When women lose touch with their real selves, the harmony of the world ceases to exist, and destruction sets in.
 It is therefore crucial that women everywhere make every effort to rediscover their fundamental nature.
 What today’s world really needs is cooperation between men and women, based on a firm sense of unity in the family and society.
 Wars and conflicts, all the suffering and lack of peace in the present-day world, will certainly lessen to a great extent if women and men begin to cooperate and support each other.
 Unless harmony is restored between the masculine and the feminine, between men and women, peace will continue to be no more than a distant dream.” ~ Amma